Our Leadership

 Carol Biondi

-Vice Chair, Juvenile Justice State Advisory Committee
+Vice Chair, California Juvenile Justice State Advisory Committee

-Rev. Patricia Farris
+Reverend Patricia Farris

 First United Methodist Church